onesentforth/discipleschool/content/post/the-end-game/index.md

 Even if he genuinely believes his own nonsense, I wish he were willing to say, "You know what...
 As much as I enjoy this fool's errand of trying to predict when the world will end, I recognize that every time I'm wrong, I lose more of the credibility I need to effectively convince the world of the truthfulness of the Bible's claims.
 For that reason, I will no longer publicly share my opinion about such matters, and will instead pursue it only as a personal hobby."

 I personally think it's a complete waste of time and energy to constantly try to fit every new political figure into end-time cast of characters or to explain how any random unique astronomical alignments almost certainly mark the beginning of the end.
 As a result, I don't fund his "ministry" at all.
 But there are some who hang on Baxter's every word, and others who apparently find his predictions amusing or diverting.
 Though they may not share his particular views, there are plenty of people who pay to hear him speak at events and buy his products.
 I can only assume they see it as some form of entertainment.
 So obviously it's not a complete waste of time and energy for Irvin Baxter.
 After all, he has made a fortune peddling his entertainment-as-prophecy.
-But I'm not so concerned with what he has gained as I am in what we've lost: which is nothing less than our credibility.
+But I'm not so concerned with what he has gained as I am in what we've lost - which is nothing less than our credibility.

 Think of that.
 We're willing trade our very purpose in exchange for something we could easily and cheaply get by other means.
 We lose credibility when we consume and promote the sort of nonsense he offers.
 Like the skylark in the parable, we exchange our feathers for worms, trading the invaluable for the worthless.

+[^1]: I first read this parable in Alan Hirsch's book, *Untamed*